flweber/helm-bookstack/README.md

 # BookStack Helm Chart

-Deploys the BookStack wiki platform on Kubernetes with optional MariaDB and Redis sub‑charts.
+Deploys the BookStack wiki platform on Kubernetes with optional MariaDB and Redis sub-charts.

 ---